 — Step 2: read and understand current content

-Often, the client’s current marketing playbook isn’t enough.
-So you need to zoom out for a better bird’s eye view.
-For example, if you’re working for a site whose USP is giving instant price quotes for selling a car online, go to Google and search for a term like “car selling quote” and see what paid ads show up.
-Study these paid landing pages.
+You need to zoom out for a better bird’s eye view.
+For example, if you’re working for a site whose unique selling proposition is giving instant price quotes for selling a car online, go to Google and search for a term like “car selling quote” and see what paid ads show up.
+Study those paid landing pages to see what your target audience is seeing online.
+Walk in their shoes.

 What product stories are these sites telling?
 What psychological product story angles are they using?
 Study and note them down.